 - Will we enter the if-statement?
-Type in the upper window: p !psi\.mesh().fluxRequired(psi\.name()) which returns false, so we will not enter (check with Next Line) - Click Next Line until you are at the line with forAll, then click on Step Line and type yes on the question on the symbolic link. - The size() function returns the size of member data ptrs\ in the templated PtrList class.
-Click Step Line and type yes. - The PtrList seems to be pointing at the List class to evaluate the size() function.
+Mark in the lower window: - !psi\.mesh().fluxRequired(psi\.name()) and click on Gud/Watch Expression This returns false so we will not enter (about with New - This returns false, so we will not enter (check with Next Line).
+Note that you can change from false to true in the Speedbar. - Click Next Line until you are at the line with forAll, then click on Step Line and type yes on the question on the symbolic link. - The size() function returns the size of member data ptrs\ in the templated PtrList class.
+Click Step Line and type yes. - The PtrList seems to be pointing at the List class to evaluate the size () function.
 Click on Step Line twice and we are back to the PtrList.
 Click on Step Line again, and we are in a forAll loop in the fvMatrix.C file. - Let's not dig any further, so click on Finish Function to get back to icoFoam.C, and we can continue the execution on the highest level. - Exit emacs.